Diet and Spina Bifida

 What effect does it have?

 A cleft or lesion in the spine usually leads to some level of physical disability, depending on where on the spine the lesion was.
 In general, a paralysis is seen from the area of the lesion downwards.
-Some children can walk others maybe wheelchair dependant.
+Some people can walk others may be wheelchair dependant.

 Hydrocephalus

-Hydrocephalus can influence a person’s visual perception (be able to judge distance, size, speed of objects by looking at them) and influence fine sensation in the hands which can make self-feeding difficult (ability of moving food or drink from hand to mouth).
-Hydrocephalus has been shown to affect higher level thinking skills such as language and memory, in turn affecting decision making, logical thinking and organisational skills, all of which have implications on a person’s ability to shop, cook and prepare a healthy diet.
-Both comprehension and expression can be affected in subtle ways in this condition, affecting how well an individual can take on board recommendations either written or verbal, or express their own views effectively.
+Up to 85% of those with SB will also have hydrocephalus.
+This refers to a build-up of fluid in the brain.
+As a child they may require insertion of a shunt to drain the excess fluid away.
+Hydrocephalus can influence visual perception and sensation in the hands which can make feeding difficult.
+Hydrocephalus has been shown to affect higher level thinking skills such as language and memory, in turn affecting decision making, logical thinking and organisational skills.
+Both comprehension and expression can be affected in subtle ways in this condition, affecting how well they can take on board recommendations either written or verbal, or express their own views effectively.

-There are 3 main diet related issues for those children with Spina Bifida.
+There are 3 main diet related issues for those with SB.

 1. Obesity:

-Less activity, less lean body mass (calorie burning tissue), lower metabolic rate (lower rate of burning calories) have all been implicated as causes.
+Less activity, less lean body mass (calorie burning tissue) and a lower metabolic rate (lower rate of burning calories) have all been implicated as causes.
 Excess weight can have many negative implications:

-- Reduced mobility.
-Whether walking or in a wheelchair, excess weight can limit a person’s ability to move, change positions or transfer from chair to toilet or bed.
-This can limit development of independence and self care.
+• Reduced mobility.
+Whether walking or in a wheelchair, excess weight can limit a person’s ability to move, change positions or transfer from chair to toilet or This can limit development of independence and self-care.

-- Increase pressure on skin.
-For those in wheelchairs or using orthotics, increased weight will put increasing pressure on skin in contact with seats or tight straps.
-Sustained pressure on skin is a risk for pressure sores, a break in the skin which can become infected.
+• Increase pressure on For those in wheelchairs or using orthotics, increased weight will put increasing pressure on skin in contact with seats or tight straps.
+Sustained pressure on skin is a risk for pressure injuries (also known as pressure sores) which is a break in the skin that could become infected.

-- Development of obesity related disease such as high blood sugars (diabetes) and high cholesterol.
+• Development of obesity related disease such as high blood pressure, diabetes and high

 2. Bowel health / constipation:

-Most people with disability will develop difficulties with constipation at some point.
-The main dietary causes are poor diets with low amounts of fibre, fluids.
+Most people with SB will develop difficulties with constipation at some point.
+The main dietary causes are poor diets with low amounts of fibre and fluids.
 Reduced mobility also plays a role.

 Healthy eating to prevent excess weight gain